mattgrogan/mattgrogan.info/content/blog/timelapse-triboro.md

 +++
 date = "2016-07-10"
-title = "Timelapse of the sunset over the Triboro Bridge" draft = false slug = "timelapse-triboro" projects = ["timelapse"]
+title = "Timelapse of the sunset over the Triboro bridge" draft = false slug = "timelapse-triboro" projects = ["timelapse"]
 +++

-I am trying to capture a good variety of these magnificent views before the end of summer, when the sun moves back towards the southwest.
+I am trying to capture a good variety of these spectacular views before the end of summer, when the sun moves back towards the southwest.

 Photos were taken using a [Raspberry Pi](https://www.raspberrypi.org/) with [Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2) and stitched with [avconv](https://libav.org/avconv.html).